Who is Senyt-menu?

 I was raised in a moderately liberal, Christian home.
 My father was a teacher and intellectual, and therefore encouraged an open mind.
 After years of resisting altar calls in my church, school functions and revival meetings (which never felt right to me), I decided in my late 20s that the religion I was brought up in no longer met my spiritual needs.

-I experimented with various facets of Wicca, having found its earth-based spirituality to be more satisfying than anything I had experienced before.
-I followed this path for 14 years until I began dreaming of Yinepu (Anubis).
+I became involved with various groups that practiced Earth-based religions, and I found this experience to be more satisfying than the strictly-defined monotheism I had known.
+I liked the concept of being a part of the Earth and celebrating its cycles rather than holding myself apart from the world in hopes of achieving a better existence in an afterlife or promised kingdom.
+I followed this path for 14 years until I began dreaming of Yinepu (Gr.
+Anubis).
 In these dreams He would appear to save me from difficult situations, and seemed to want to lead me somewhere.
-I was extremely perplexed by this phenomenon; after all, why would a happily devoted Wiccan start dreaming of an Egyptian deity?
+I was extremely perplexed by this, especially since I was already a member of a Wiccan coven.
 Other than having a general interest in Egypt, I hadn't actively pursed its religion.
-But the dreams persisted, culminating in a mystical experience with Hethert (Hathor).
+But the dreams persisted, culminating in a mystical experience with Het-hert (Gr.
+Hathor).

-Having formed a friendship with a Shemsu in the House of Netjer while I was still Wiccan, I now knew where I must go.
-I admired the House of Netjer for its practice of the Egyptian religion as revealed by the ancient texts (i.e. Kemetic Orthodoxy).
-I also liked that its founder and spiritual leader, the Nisut Hekatawy (Rev. Tamara Siuda), held a Master's Degree in Egyptology from the Oriental Institute in Chicago.
-I applied for membership, went through the required probationary class and became a member of the House of Netjer on December 18, 1999.
+Having already formed a friendship with a Shemsu (follower/member) in the House of Netjer, I now knew where I must go.
+I had admired the House of Netjer for its practice of the Egyptian religion as revealed by the ancient texts (i.e. Kemetic Orthodoxy) since I personally didn't care for the blending of seemingly unrelated spiritual traditions I often found in other so-called "Kemetic" groups.
+I also liked that its founder and spiritual leader, Rev. Tamara Siuda, was an intelligent and educated woman with a Master's Degree in Egyptology from the Oriental Institute in Chicago and a PhD in Coptic (which evolved from the original Kemetic language).
+I applied for membership, went through the required Beginners Class and became a member of the House of Netjer on December 18, 1999.

 My Spiritual Parents, Sekhmet and Wepwawet, were revealed to me on June 14, 2000 by the casting of cowrie shells by Rev. Siuda.
-This divination method is a common practice in many African Traditional Religions in order to determine what god "owns" the enquiring person.
-I decided to become Shemsu at this time as well.
+This divination method, called the Rite of Parent Divination (RPD), is similar to practices in many African Traditional Religions that determine what god "owns" a person (we don't believe that we choose our gods, but that They choose us).
+I decided to become a Shemsu at this time as well.
 Needless to say, I was not surprised that one of my Parents was Wepwawet, Who is dual-aspected with Yinepu!
-Also, Hethert is the "flip side" of Sekhmet.
+Also, Het-hert is the "flip side" of Sekhmet.
 My previous dreams now made sense.

 Photo by Jeff Spencer